 10 Surprising Facts About Mary Shelley's Frankenstein

 Frankenstein, the story of a mad scientist who brings the dead back to life, only to discover that he has created a monster, continues to be one of our lasting horror stories.
-On the 200th anniversary of its original publication, here are the nuts and bolts about the tale that forever touched on our fears about what can go wrong when people play God.
+Here are the nuts and bolts about the 200-year-old tale that forever touched on our fears about what can go wrong when people play God.

 1. FRANKENSTEIN WAS WRITTEN BY A TEENAGER.